cudoventures/cudos-builders/readme.md

 # Using predefined scripts (.vscode folder)

 All the scripts in this folder are VS-code only.
-They can be invoked by pressing Control (CMD) + Shift + B. Their purpose is to ease the local docker build procedure by speed up the docker's instance creation.
+They can be invoked by pressing Control (CMD) + Shift + B. Their purpose is to ease the local docker build procedure by speeding up the docker's instance creation.

 Each instance has two or three commands - <em>Build</em>, <em>Start</em> and <em>Destroy</em> used respective to build, start or destroy a docker instance.
-Some of the instance does not have <em>Start</em> command, because these is no point to call only <em>Start</em> without <em>Build</em> command for them.
+Some of the instances do not have <em>Start</em> command, because these is no point to call only <em>Start</em> without <em>Build</em> command for them.

 Listing the entire list of commands here is useless, because of the following reasons:
-1. Their names are quite describtive
+1. Their names are quite descriptive
 1. They are updated frequently
 1. They are part of the <em>Local dev procedures</em> which will be described in sections later.

-To give a brief overview of what these commands looks like let's take the following example of creating and starting a root node (node that initializes and starts the chain):
+To give a brief overview of what these commands look like let's take the following examples of creating and starting a root node (node that initializes and starts the chain):

-<code>Build INIT ROOT NODE in docker</code> - Builds chain binary in in order to initialize the chain's data.
+<code>Build INIT ROOT NODE in docker</code> - Builds chain binary in order to initialize the chain's data.

 <code>Destroy INIT ROOT NODE in docker</code> - Destroys the above built docker container.

-<code>Start START ROOT NODE in docker</code> - Starts previously built, by command below, docker instance.

 <code>Build START ROOT NODE in docker</code> - Builds chain binary in order to starts it by using previously initialized chain's data.

+<code>Start START ROOT NODE in docker</code> - Starts previously built, by command above, docker instance.

 <code>Destroy START ROOT NODE in docker</code> - Destroys the above built docker container.